Augmentations, annuli, and Alexander polynomials: From knot contact homology to the Alexander polynomial

 We begin by recalling some results from \cite{EkholmNgHigherGenus}.
-Consider the 1-parameter augmentations $\epsilon_{L_K}$ induced by $L_{K}$, parameterized by $\lambda\in\C^{\ast}$, which can be thought of as the monodromy around $K$ of a flat connection on a trivial complex line bundle over $L_{K}$.
-Let $KCC_*^{\epsilon_{L_K,\lambda}}(K;\C)$ denote the chain complex of knot contact homology, linearized with respect to this augmentation for a specific value of $\lambda$.
+Consider the 1-parameter family of augmentations $\epsilon_{L_K}$ induced by $L_{K}$.
+This family is parametrized by $\lambda\in\C^{\ast}$, which can be thought of as the monodromy around $K$ of a flat connection on a trivial complex line bundle over $L_{K}$ (or over its deformation retract $K$).
+Let $KCC_*^{\epsilon_{L_K,\lambda}}(K;\C)$ denote the chain complex of knot contact homology, linearized with respect to this augmentation for a specific value of $\lambda\in\C^{\ast}$.
+We will obtain a topological model for $KCH_*^{\epsilon_{L_K,\lambda}}(K;\C)$.